mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

-   (If you try this it will actually output three full tracebacks interleaved in a semi-random fashion, and then you may have to stop the master process somehow.)
+   (If you try this it will actually output three full tracebacks interleaved in a semi-random fashion, and then you may have to stop the parent process somehow.)

 Reference